Click on a letter above to view the list of gems.

 Stibiotantalite

-Stibiotantalite gets its name from its Antimony (Sb) content (the Greek word for Antimony is stibio) and its
+Stibiotantalite is named from its Antimony (Sb) content (the Greek word for Antimony is stibio) and its

 relation to Tantalite.